-Although the Company paid a dividend for the previous eight consecutive years, the Company did not declare a dividend in 2020.
-The Company cannot guarantee the continued payment of dividends due to the internal need for funds in the development and expansion of its business.
+Although the Company has historically paid special dividends, the Company did not declare a dividend in 2021.
+The Company cannot guarantee payment of dividends due to the internal need for funds in the development and expansion of its business.
 The declaration of dividends in the future will be at the election of the Board of Directors and will depend upon earnings, capital requirements and financial position of the Company, bank loan covenants, general economic conditions, potential coronavirus outbreak concerns, and other pertinent factors.

 Item 6.
-Selected Financial Data
+Reserved